turper2024/cultural-mechanics/README.md

 central roadblock to *Machtpolitik*, while recognizing that it is not a complete defence against open force.
 Treat doublethink as a narrower possible mechanism rather than another name for either category.
-Keep Benda's *clerc* as his intellectual-vocation term and trusted opinion leader as the theory's receiving-field function; their overlap can increase authorization and cascade without establishing betrayal or capture.
+Keep Benda's *clerc* as his intellectual-vocation term, trusted-opinion-leader function as the theory's receiving-field function, and trusted opinion leader as its human person-in-role occupant; their overlap can increase authorization and cascade without establishing betrayal or capture.
 Treat Benda's secondary motifs as attributed warning patterns rather than necessary components, a scalar score, or shortcut evidence of betrayal, systemic lying, *Machtpolitik*, or *Willkürherrschaft*.
-Do not equate Le Bon's crowd-level contradictory ideas with Orwellian doublethink or infer that every multi-mind-self rejects negotiation, contract, or reciprocal law.
-The stronger Pure-Ideology case requires integrated multi-mind-self agency, load-bearing closure, compulsory supremacy, an incompatible output, severe Babelization, and an unavoidable common decision.
+Do not equate Le Bon's crowd-level contradictory ideas with Orwellian doublethink or infer that every operative multi-mind-self rejects negotiation, contract, or reciprocal law.
+The stronger Pure-Ideology case requires integrated operative multi-mind-self agency, load-bearing closure, compulsory supremacy, an incompatible output, severe Babelization, and an unavoidable common decision.
 Even then distinguish tactical bargaining from reciprocal adjudication entitled to defeat the compulsory claim; accepting bounded jurisdiction can remove the